 The toasting degree was evaluated from time to time with a Tonino polychromatic reflecting LED colorimeter (https://my-tonino.com/).
 A coffee sample of 15 g was ground, and placed in a coffee filter, lightly pressed and then the relative colorimetric value evaluated; in particular three readings were conducted, each one characterized by three replicas.
 The values measured by the instrument were then converted, using a software tool, into a Probat scale, commonly used for the classification of coffee roasting in industrial market.
 Table 1 shows the values found for each colorimetric degree at each different toasting level.

-Table 1
+Table 1 – Coffee varieties and roasting